araobp/sensor-network/README.md

 This is a project to develop a networking protocol and building blocks for local wired sensor network.

 ![daisy_chain](./doc/daisy_chain.png)

+#### Hardware-version of Node-RED

+I use [Node-RED](https://nodered.org/) quite often to visualize sensor data.
+Nodes on Node-RED are connected with each other via wires.
+I imagined something like hardware-version of flow-based programming.

 ## Network architecture